All Episodes

 It's not that it'll have malice.

-It's that we're we're just growing these things.
+It's that we're just growing these things.

-There is no established science for how to make smarter than human machines that aren't dangerous.
+There is no established science for how to make smarter-than-human machines that aren't dangerous.

-If we keep pushing on making AI smarter and smarter while not having any ability to direct them to do good things, the default outcome is just these AIs get to the point where they can invent their own technology, to the point where they can build their own infrastructure, and then we die as a side effect.
+If we keep pushing on making AI smarter and smarter, while not having any ability to direct them to do good things, the default outcome is just these AIs get to the point where they can invent their own technology, to the point where they can build their own infrastructure, and then we die as a side effect.

 How are you guys being received?